billba/wsproxy/README.md

 * [Post test messages](sendtest.html) to the proxy via HTTP, and
 * [Create a WebSocket client](wstest.html) to see the posted messages

+The latter is very useful for testing your server.

 Pro tips: